duot/ttt/README.md

 Displays the board.
 It scales with the size of the board.

+NOTE: Currently unable to detect the user's terminal size to set maximum board size.

 ## Player class

 Player inspects the board using Board#unmarked_squares.